Support the National Trust by becoming a National Trust Member or making a donation.

 Have you ever wondered how a special connection with the National Trust can help to transform someone’s life?

 Barbara Gole was passionate about early Australian history, particularly early colonial history and architecture.
 She loved to visit historic gardens and learn about the struggles of the early settlers.
 In particular she admired the strong spirit and bravery of the women who endured such harsh conditions.
-Once Barbara’s family had grown and she retired, Barbara was delighted to join the National Trust’s historic houses tours and used this opportunity to build a new life for herself, making many new friends.
-As a committed supporter, Barbara served the National Trust for many, many years and sadly she passed away at the age of 93.
+Once Barbara’s family had grown and she retired, Barbara was delighted to join the National Trust NSW’s historic houses tours and used this opportunity to build a new life for herself, making many new friends.
+As a committed supporter, Barbara served the National Trust (NSW) for many, many years and sadly she passed away at the age of 93.

 A charitable bequest can take a variety of forms, including: